 Download and complete the Enrollment and Prescription Form and fax to: 855-423-0011

-Strongly recommended by AAD and AAAAI as a systemic therapy for moderate-to-severe atopic dermatitis in adult patients1,22
+Strongly recommended by AAD and AAAAI guidelines as a systemic therapy for moderate-to-severe atopic dermatitis in adult patients1,2

-LEO Pharma is committed to helping ensure that patients can access and initiate therapy when prescribed Adbry, including through the Adbry® Advocate™ Program.
+LEO Pharma is committed to helping ensure that patients can access and initiate therapy when prescribed Adbry, including through the Adbry® advocate® Program.
 Restrictions apply.

 See Full Terms, Conditions, and Eligibility Rules.
 For eligible patients, the Program consists of: